Growing Zucchini Indoors

 Look for varieties listed as compact or “dwarf” varieties.
 These denote types that are selectively bred to encourage healthy but small plants.
 You also want to look for the bush variety over vine.
 Bush varieties tend to grow larger but more compactly which makes them a good choice for container gardening.

 With Zucchinis you can either start with seeds or seedlings.
-Zucchinis don’t take well to cuttings, so you should avoid that method of starting.
+Zucchinis don’t take well from cuttings so you should avoid that method of starting.
 They also don’t take well to transplanting past the seedling stage, so look to start your plant in its final location.

 Soil and Container

-Start with a large container; we recommend at least a 5 gallon container or this 24” pot.
+Start with a large container; we recommend at least a 5-gallon container or a 24” pot.
 Zucchinis can grow quite large so you need to ensure you provide ample space.
 Make sure whichever container you choose has proper drainage.

 Planting